daniele3b/SafeWater/tech.md

 }

  ```
 The callback calls **reading_temperature_humidity** that allows to get the value about the temperature and to publish them on the temperature topic.
-After that the reading_temperature_humidity function is terminated the timer is resetted.
+After that reading_temperature_humidity function is terminated the timer is resetted.

 ### Water alarm management